Deeg, Rajasthan, India Guide

 Day Trips

-Approx. 1 hour by car A UNESCO World Heritage Site, Fatehpur Sikri is a magnificent abandoned city built by Emperor Akbar.
+Approximately 2-2.5 hours by car from Deeg Fatehpur Sikri, a UNESCO World Heritage Site, is a magnificent fortified city built by Mughal Emperor Akbar.
 Explore the impressive Buland Darwaza (Victory Gate), the Jama Masjid mosque, and the palaces and courtyards within the complex.
-The city offers a fascinating glimpse into Mughal architecture and history.
+Marvel at the intricate carvings and architectural grandeur of this historical city, which was once the capital of the Mughal Empire.

 Travel Time